Animals in this Exhibit

-Try to spot the Cuban crocodiles, some of the most endangered reptiles in the world.
+Try to spot the venomous gaboon viper, which has the longest teeth of any snake, measuring up to 2 inches.
 Because many of the animals are naturally camouflaged, Zoo volunteers are stationed around the exhibit to point out where animals are “hiding” to visitors.

 At the Jewels of Appalachia exhibit, visitors can peer into the underground world of salamanders and learn about how these tiny creatures are critical to an entire ecosystem, as well as what Smithsonian Conservation Biology Institute scientists are doing to save them.
 In the research lab, visitors can catch a behind-the-scenes look at the Zoo's salamander science, which measures the effects of climate change and other environmental stressors on salamanders.

 Unlike some of the Zoo's other animals, the inhabitants of the Reptile Discovery Center won't be found outside during the wintertime.
 These ectothermic (cold-blooded) creatures rely on the temperature of their surrounding environment to maintain their body temperature, so they can’t withstand the cold, wintry weather.

 Reptile Discovery Center keepers provide the animals with enrichment — enclosures, socialization, objects, sounds, smells and other stimuli — to enhance their well-being and give them an outlet to demonstrate their species-typical behaviors.
 An exhibit’s design is carefully and deliberately planned to provide physically and mentally stimulating toys, activities, and environments for the Zoo’s animals.
 Each enrichment is tailored to give an animal the opportunity to use its natural behaviors in novel and exciting ways.

 Enclosures were designed to mimic the animals’ wild habitats and encourage natural behaviors.
 Cuban crocodiles and gharials, for example, have the option to spend their time swimming in their pools or resting on dry land.